Decision Tree vs. AI Chatbots: What’s the difference?

 What is a chatbot?

-In the context of customer support, a chatbot is a computer system designed to interact with consumers through your website, app, and messaging channels.
+In the context of AI customer support, a chatbot is a computer system designed to interact with consumers through your website, app, and messaging channels.

 They can be used across various devices (i.e. computers, laptops, smartphones, etc.) and often appear as a chat widget in the right-hand bottom corner of the screen.